Jellybean Pool in Glenbrook: Bushwalking and Swimming

 Jellybean Pool is quite large, so take some time to explore the scenic surroundings and find a comfortable spot to settle in.

-If the water level allows, the sandy beach area is often the best spot to lay down a towel, providing easy access to the pool.
+If the water level allows, the sandy beach area is often the best spot to lay down a towel, with easy access to the water.

 Warning sign at the pool